Recreational Tilefish Permitting and Reporting

 Plan Ahead!
 If you think there’s even a chance you might target tilefish while on a trip for another species, such as tuna or swordfish, you should review this information, apply for a free permit, and select an electronic reporting application.

 Please note that the recreational tilefish permit is an annual permit that begins on May 1 and expires on April 30 of the following year.
 You will need to reapply for the permit each year.
-Remember to allow time for your permit to be processed and mailed to you.
+Remember to allow time for your permit to be processed.
+You will need to print your permit from your GARFO Fish Online account after it is issued.
 Don’t wait until you are leaving the dock to apply!

 Need Help?
 Visit the Vessel and Dealer Permitting in the Greater Atlantic Region page for additional resources.
 You can also contact GARFO’s Permit Office at (978) 282-8438 or NMFS.GAR.Permits@noaa.gov.
 For assistance with your Fish Online account, call (978) 281-9188.